alphaeron/congen/backend/README.md

 # Congen Backend

 A Kotlin-based Spring Boot application that generates personalized workout programs using the conjugate method with advanced movement balance constraints.
-This application provides a RESTful API for managing exercises, programs, users, and their preferences, featuring intelligent exercise selection and balanced movement patterns.
+This application provides a RESTful API for managing exercises, programs, users, and their preferences, featuring intelligent exercise selection, balanced movement patterns, and gamified performance tracking.

 ## 🏗️ Architecture